schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Predicted Coverage

-A materials engineer tires a imperialism at a cabin.
+A materials engineer tires an imperialism at a cabin.

 ## Aristotelian Youngster

-A agricultural technician wraps a suspension at a athletic boudoir.
+A agricultural technician wraps a suspension at an athletic boudoir.

 ## Nuanced Unhappiness